 When you make an offer on a home, the lender will have the house appraised to determine the fair market value and to make sure the house meets minimum standards.
 Emphasis on MINIMUM.
 These appraisals are commonly referred to as “inspection” but they are NOT INSPECTIONS of any kind.

 If you, the borrower, do not arrange and pay for a home inspection using a licensed professional home inspector, you are doing the equivalent of buying a used car without test-driving it.
 Anticipate this expense (which varies from market to market) and do NOT skip the home inspection assuming the appraisal would have told you if something is wrong with the home–it will not.

 Most house hunters know they will be expected to pay property taxes.
 What’s not as well known?
 The fact that you can lose your home if you don’t stay current on those taxes.
 Some kinds of mortgage lending (reverse mortgages especially) actually have a requirement that the borrower remain current on property taxes as a condition of the loan’s approval AND as a condition for not having the loan declared “due in full”.

 Local Pest Control Issues

-Texas has a major fire ant problem in some areas, but New Yorkers are more concerned with bedbugs and cockroaches.
+Texas has a major fire ant problem in some areas, but New Yorkers are more concerned with bedbugs and cockroaches, wherever you are located if you have issues with pests, you should act immediately and hire Pest Control Experts to clear any potential risks and danger.
 Learn what the unique pest control problems (including mold and other potential issues) might be in the real estate market you’re shopping for a home in.

 Here’s another area where house hunters are usually well aware that they will be required to maintain the lawn and other areas outside the home.
 But what isn’t as well-known is that buying property often means joining a homeowner’s association or condo owner’s association.
 In such cases, certain types of lawn care may be required in the bylaws of the agreements you sign when joining such a group.